FAQs and Glossary

 What is spam filtering and how does it relate to 10DLC?

 Spam is generally defined as content the end user has not consented to receive.
 This includes smishing and spoofing.
 For more information about spam, see What to Know about Spam Filtering.

-Most likely, yes, and in addition to being filtered by OpenMarket, messages are subject to filters operated by mobile network operators and other mobile service providers.
+Yes.
+And in addition to being filtered by OpenMarket, messages are subject to filters operated by mobile network operators and other mobile service providers.

 If you don't believe the messages should have been blocked (i.e., they are false-positive), submit a ticket to OpenMarket Support.
 They will work with our Spam Operations Team to make a determination.
 If the messages are judged to be spam, then you need to stop sending them immediately.